TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

     Custom settings: Instruction to log only user prompts in prompts.md.
     Problems handled: Re-organized the content to separate "storytelling" from "technical documentation" based on best practices.
 5. Constraint: Append ONLY this prompt to prompts.md

 ---

+Session Started: 2025-12-25

+### Prompt 6

+/bmad:bmm:agents:pm
+Task: Start PHASE 2: Planning.
+Please initialize the PRD based on the existing documentation.
+Logging Rule: Append ONLY my prompts to prompts.md.
+No response summaries or extra text in the log.
+Once the PRD is ready and summary.md is updated, let me know.

+---

+### Prompt 7

+Skip dialogue.
+Write the full PRD in _bmad-output/planning/prd.md based on the current docs.
+Key requirements: CRUD for transactions, 6 fixed categories, and AI suggestions.
+Update summary.md and proceed.

+---